HiddenTrail/rf_advanced/exercises/02_loops.md

 **Objective:** Learn basic looping functionality.
 Try out FOR loop in this exercise.

-Write a test case that logs into the Sauce Demo site and adds the first three available products to the cart using a loop.
+Write a test case that
+1. logs into the https://www.saucedemo.com/ site
+2. Adds the first three available products to the cart using a loop.

 ## Exercise 2.2 WHILE loop